techidaily/site-ios-unlock/source/_posts/in-2024-trouble-with-apple-iphone-11-pro-max-swipe-up-try-these-11-solutions-by-drfone-ios.md

 Dr.Fone-Screen Unlock by Wondershare is an expert tool to remove such issues.
 It is a safe method for everyone new to the technical world.
 The process is basic, assuming you follow the step-by-step guide below.

-## Part 2: 3 Methods to Unlock Disabled iPhone without a computer?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=M69YSY0Mk_gsdU0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: 3 Methods to Unlock Disabled iPhone without a computer?

 ### 1\.
 "Erase iPhone" Option